 Property issues which arise in divorce cases center around whether assets or debts should be considered part of the marriage as well as how they should be divided.
 Discovery, the process by which information is obtained from the other side, can be used to gain all documents and records supporting or rejecting a claim that property is or is not part of the marriage.
 If the matter cannot be settled then the assignment of assets and debts will be made by the Court at the end of a bench trial (meaning there is no jury).
 Having an attorney familiar with this area of law, as well as with how the Court views certain issues, may be crucial to your financial future.

-Lindsey Sharp is a Melbourne divorce lawyer assisting with the distribution of property and debt.
-She will use your initial consultation to identify assets such as cars, retirement accounts, businesses, etc. which will potentially be in dispute.
-She will use the discovery process to build a case that you are entitled to your fair share and will also take steps to ensure that your spouse is not hiding money or other assets in unknown accounts.
-Lindsey understands the impact that will be had on your future if you are not given your share of property or if you are given too much of the debt.
-This is why she fights aggressively to protect your interests.
-Contact our office today to speak with our attorney.
+Lindsey Sharp and Deborah Dye are Melbourne divorce lawyers assisting with the distribution of property and debt.
+They will use your initial consultation to identify assets such as cars, retirement accounts, businesses, etc. which will potentially be in dispute.
+They will use the discovery process to build a case that you are entitled to your fair share and will also take steps to ensure that your spouse is not hiding money or other assets in unknown accounts.
+Our firm understands the impact that will be had on your future if you are not given your share of property or if you are given too much of the debt.
+This is why we fight aggressively to protect your interests.
+Contact our office today to speak with an attorney.

 We also service clients in the Brevard County cities of Titusville, Cocoa, Palm Bay, Grant, Valkaria, and Rockledge, as well as in the Indian River County areas of Fellsmere, Sebastian, Vero Beach, Indian River Shores, and Orchid.

-Affordable divorce lawyer helping Brevard County residents with the division of martial assets and debt
+Affordable divorce lawyers helping Brevard County residents with the division of martial assets and debt

 Being concerned about issues of assets and debt means that you are already worried about money.
 The amount you will have to pay a divorce lawyer should not be one more thing to worry about.
-Lindsey believes that people should have access to quality representation without having to break the bank.
-She offers modified payment plans and is often able to handle your matter for an affordable flat fee.
+Lindsey and Deborah believe that people should have access to quality representation without having to break the bank.
+They offer modified payment plans and are often able to handle your matter for an affordable flat fee.
 This allows you to know what your case will cost without receiving surprise bills each month.
 We are ready to assist you.